By Craig Neil. This post includes affiliate links.

 - Out About Scotland complete guide: Prestongrange Museum

-For over 800 years the harbour at Prestonpans saw goods sail in and out in quantities that rivalled Leith in Edinburgh, but with the decline in coal mining in the 1960s the port was abandoned and so was the Prestongrange mine behind it.
+For over 800 years, the harbour at Prestonpans saw goods sail in and out in quantities that rivalled Leith in Edinburgh, but with the decline in coal mining in the 1960s, the port was abandoned, as was the mine at Prestongrange.

-You’ll find the museum on the B1348 just after the entrance to Levenhall Links leisure park.
-There’s a parking area outside the museum on a tarmacked road which runs past a small visitor centre (only open in summer) with several buildings spread across the site in all directions.
+You’ll find the museum on the B1348 just after the entrance to Levenhall Links.
+There’s a parking area outside the museum on a tarmacked road that runs past a small visitor centre (only open in summer), with several buildings spread across the site in all directions.

 Preston Mill